AndyLinNZ/dsc-2048/Part1.md

 Remember that we want to merge Tile b into Tile a, a successful merge is if one of the Tile value changes.
 If Tile a has already merged, then we can't merge `a` and `b`.
 If Tile a hasn't merged yet, we can have 2 scenarios:
-i) Merging 2 of the same numbers ii) Merging a number into an empty tile
+i) Merging 2 of the same values ii) Merging a value into an empty tile

 ```Dart
 // Add this to your code